-- --disableCaching Disables caching in the file store.
-This flag must be set to use a batch system that does not support cleanup, such as Parasol. - --disableChaining Disables chaining of jobs (chaining uses one job's resource allocation for its successor job if possible). - --maxLogFileSize MAXLOGFILESIZE The maximum size of a job log file to keep (in bytes), log files larger than this will be truncated to the last X bytes.
+--disableCaching Disables caching in the file store.
+This flag must be set to use a batch system that does not support cleanup, such as Parasol.

+--disableChaining Disables chaining of jobs (chaining uses one job's resource allocation for its successor job if possible).

+--maxLogFileSize MAXLOGFILESIZE The maximum size of a job log file to keep (in bytes), log files larger than this will be truncated to the last X bytes.
 Setting this option to zero will prevent any truncation.
 Setting this option to a negative value will truncate from the beginning.
-Default=62.5 K - --writeLogs FILEPATH Write worker logs received by the leader into their own files at the specified path.
+Default=62.5 K the specified path.
 Any non-empty standard output and error from failed batch system jobs will also be written into files at this path.
 The current working directory will be used if a path is not specified explicitly.
 Note: By default only the logs of failed jobs are returned to leader.
-Set log level to 'debug' to get logs back from successful jobs, and adjust 'maxLogFileSize' to control the truncation limit for worker logs. - --writeLogsGzip FILEPATH Identical to -writeLogs except the logs files are gzipped on the leader. - --realTimeLogging Enable real-time logging from workers to masters. - --sseKey SSEKEY Path to file containing 32 character key to be used for server-side encryption on awsJobStore or googleJobStore.
-SSE will not be used if this flag is not passed. - --setEnv NAME NAME=VALUE or NAME, -e NAME=VALUE or NAME are also valid.
-Set an environment variable early on in the worker.
-If VALUE is omitted, it will be looked up in the current environment.
-Independently of this option, the worker will try to emulate the leader's environment before running a job.
-Using this option, a variable can be injected into the worker process itself before it is started.
+Set log level to 'debug' to get logs back from successful jobs, and adjust 'maxLogFileSize' to control the truncation limit for worker logs.